 Usually, the highest energy consumption for daylit spaces is in Climate Zone 1, which has the cloudiest days (least sunny days).
 However, since even on a cloudy day there is significant daylight available, the percentage savings relative to the base case with no daylighting control varies only slightly by climate zone.
 Also note that the daylighting controls on the primary sidelit zone lighting in the corridor saves a greater fraction of energy than these same controls applied to the primary sidelit zone lighting in the office space and conference room spaces.
-This is due to a lower design illuminance for the corridor (100 lux) than that for the office (300 lux), thus the lighting in the office.
+This is due to a lower design illuminance for the corridor (100 lux) than that for the office (300 lux), thus the lighting in the corridor is fully dimmed at daylight levels which would invoke only partial dimming in the office.